 Dr Raja Muzaffar Bhat

-The author is RTI & Social Activist.
-He is founder of J&K RTI Movement.
-Contact at [email protected]
+The author is Convener of J&K RTI Movement and can be reached at [email protected]